 Pianist Matthew Hagle is a musician of great versatility and depth, whose performances are a rare mixture of musical understanding, imaginative programming, pianistic mastery and beauty of sound.
-In solo recitals he often explores the boundaries of the piano repertoire, using thoughtful programming and committed performance to integrate newer repertoire and lesser-known older works with the traditional canon.
-At the moment, he is working on a more conventional project: performing the 32 Beethoven Sonatas in a series of live radio recitals, and he is currently in the process of performing the complete later pieces of Brahms, mixed with other short pieces, also live on the radio.
+In solo recitals he often explores the boundaries of the piano repertoire, using thoughtful programming and committed performance to integrate newer repertoire and lesser-known older works within the canon.
+In a more traditional vein, he has also performed all of Beethoven’s 32 piano sonatas in a series of live radio recitals, and he is currently in the process of performing the complete later pieces of Brahms, mixed with other short pieces, also live on the radio.
 Mr. Hagle is also highly valued as a collaborator by many other artists.
-With violinist Rachel Barton Pine, he has released two acclaimed CDs on the Cedille label, and performed many recitals in North and South America.
+With violinist Rachel Barton Pine, he has released three acclaimed CDs on the Cedille label, and performed many recitals in North and South America.
 His piano duo performances with Mio Isoda-Hagle are highlights of the annual Chicago Duo Piano Festival.
-Other chamber music partners have been the Parker Quartet, the Avalon Quartet, Quintet Attacca, and with members of the Chicago Symphony Orchestra.
+Other chamber music partners have been the Parker Quartet, the Avalon Quartet, Quintet Attacca, and members of the Chicago Symphony Orchestra.
 In particular, he is a frequent recital partner for CSO concertmaster Robert Chen.

-Matthew Hagle has been heard in concert halls throughout the United States, including the National Gallery of Art in Washington D.C., Symphony Space in New York, and in concert at the United States Supreme Court.
+Matthew Hagle has been heard in concert halls throughout the United States, including the National Gallery of Art in Washington D.C., Lincoln Center and Symphony Space in New York, and in concert at the United States Supreme Court.
 Outside of the U.S., he has performed at venues in England, Canada, Brazil, Australia and Japan.
 A resident of the Chicago area, Hagle performs frequently at local spaces including the Ravinia Festival, Symphony Center, and the Chicago Cultural Center.
 Mr. Hagle can often be heard on radio station WFMT in Chicago, and has also been heard on NPR’s “Performance Today” and Minnesota Public Radio’s “St. Paul Sunday Morning”.
 Among others, the New York Times has described him as “a sensitive pianist”, Clavier Magazine praised the “rare clarity and sweetness” of his playing, and the Springfield (MA.)
 Republican remarked that he “played with unaffected brilliance and profound understanding”.
 Mr. Hagle’s performance of Elliott Carter’s Piano Sonata at the 2000 Sydney International Piano Competition drew favorable commentary from pianist Michael Kieran Harvey, covering the competition for Australian national radio.